rithmschool/outcomes_curriculum/conceptual/html-css.md

 * what is accessibility?
 What kinds of elements and attributes are essential for basic accessibility?
 * What is a `meta` tag?
 What kind of information is placed in there?
 * What are some important elements/attributes for SEO?
+* What is accessibility?
+What HTML elements/attributes contribute to more accessible websites?

 ### CSS Fundamentals